 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Port of Helsinki Ltd. reported a reduction of approximately 510 tonnes CO2e per ship, continuing a trend of decreasing carbon emissions from previous years.
-In 2022, the reduction was about 610 tonnes CO2e per ship, while in 2021, it was around 580 tonnes CO2e per ship.
-These figures indicate a commitment to improving operational efficiency and reducing the carbon footprint associated with maritime activities.
-The Port of Helsinki has not disclosed specific Scope 1, 2, or 3 emissions data, nor has it set formal reduction targets through initiatives such as the Science Based Targets initiative (SBTi).
-However, the ongoing reductions in emissions per ship suggest a proactive approach to climate commitments, focusing on enhancing sustainability within its operations.
-As of now, there are no cascaded emissions data from a parent or related organization, indicating that the Port of Helsinki Ltd. is independently managing its emissions reporting and reduction strategies.
-The port's efforts align with broader industry trends towards sustainability and carbon neutrality, reflecting a growing recognition of the importance of climate action in the maritime sector.
+In 2023, Port of Helsinki Ltd. reported a reduction of approximately 510.0 tonnes CO2e per ship, continuing a trend of decreasing emissions from previous years.
+In 2022, the reduction was about 610.0 tonnes CO2e per ship, while in 2021, it was approximately 580.0 tonnes CO2e per ship.
+These figures indicate a commitment to improving operational efficiency and reducing carbon emissions associated with maritime activities.
+Currently, the Port of Helsinki Ltd. has not disclosed specific Scope 1, 2, or 3 emissions data, nor does it have any documented reduction targets or commitments under the Science Based Targets initiative (SBTi).
+The absence of these details suggests that while the port is actively working on emissions reductions, it may not yet have formalised its climate commitments or targets.
+Overall, the Port of Helsinki Ltd. demonstrates a proactive approach to reducing carbon emissions through operational improvements, although further transparency regarding its overall emissions profile and formal climate commitments would enhance its sustainability credentials.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.